 While this hike is long enough already, I was recommended by a park ranger to take the detour to Tower Bridge for the sunset!
 It adds a little bit more to your hike, and you may need to bring a headlamp along to complete the Fairyland Loop, but it’s worth the additional mileage.
-If you pass Tower Bridge and aren’t up for completing the loop, you can hop off where the Fairyland Loop meets the Rim Trail.
-I always recommend completing the loop, but sometimes you gotta wave the white flag.
+If you pass Tower Bridge and aren’t up for completing the loop, you can hop off where the Fairyland Loop meets the Rim Trail and that will bring the mileage down.

-An Overview of The One Day In Bryce Canyon Itinerary
+Overview of this Bryce Canyon 1 Day Itinerary

 Sunrise At Sunset Point